 Dupieux is a director with a laser-focused vision and an ungodly commitment to the conceit, no matter how batshit cuckoo it may be.
-Crafting a first-person hallucinatory vortex of madness and masculinity with the skill of a surgeon, his latest, at a blistering
+Crafting a first-person hallucinatory vortex of madness and masculinity with the skill of a surgeon, his latest, at a blistering deftly oddball comedy about a man over the edge...
+[He] gives Dujardin full licence to display his comic verve... [and] Haenel... goes toe to toe with Dujardin in the comedy stakes...
+There is.. pure iov to be found in the fumbling repartee between the leads, in the film's absurd visual lexicon and use of props, and in the sheer lunacy of its vision. - Caspar Salmon, Sight & Sound

-76 minutes, is one hell of a ride. - AT
+76 minutes, is one hell of a ride. - AT "Dupieux pulls off an unlikely but